Alexandre Francois Auguste de Grasse: Military career

 Also in 1794, de Grasse wrote to President George Washington pleading for assistance to survive since he and his family had been forced to leave Saint-Domingue.
 He noted that he and other officers had to resign their commissions in the French army in order to be permitted to leave.
 No response is documented.
 After stopping at Washington, D.C., the sisters rejoined de Grasse and his family in Charleston.
 While living there, de Grasse had two of his daughters baptized, probably at St. Mary's Church.

 His youngest sister Silvie married M. Francis de Pau, also a French refugee from Saint-Domingue, and they settled in New York City.
 (She lived to January 5, 1855, age 83, and had two sons and five daughters.)
 In the summer of 1799, Adélaide died on August 23 and Mélanie died September 19, both of yellow fever in the epidemic of that year.
 Both sisters were buried at St. Mary's Church in Charleston.
 Their sister Amélie never married and died years later.

 In 1798 de Grasse traveled to Saint-Domingue to offer his services to General Théodore-Joseph d'Hédouville, who had been sent to Saint-Domingue by the French Directory to try to divide the two leaders, Toussaint Louverture and André Rigaud, who controlled the island.
-De Grasse was captured, put in jail, and put in irons.
+De Grasse was captured, imprisoned, and put in irons.
 The American Consul intervened, showing proof that de Grasse had become a naturalized American citizen.
 He was freed and put on the next ship to Charleston.

 By 1800 his father-in-law de La Hogue (who also became known as Delahogue) had established a school in Charleston, and added military classes.
 His ad in the City Gazette and the Advertiser (Charleston) on October 16 announced the following:

 "Those persons who may desire their children to learn the principles of Fortifications and Artillery will pay an additional price per month.
 He [Delahogue] has made arrangements for this purpose with Mr. Auguste de Grasse, his son-in-law."